callmefloof/callmefloof.github.io/content/projects/godot-turbo/index.md

 <p>In interviews I focus on the memory-debugging investigation, the trade-offs between <code class="language-cpp">RID</code> and <code class="language-cpp">Object</code> ergonomics, and approaches to eliminate remaining rendering bottlenecks.</p>

+<h1>Update — Expanding the Flex Module</h1>

+I’ve recently expanded the Flex module with a more complete feature set.
+The main focus was on introducing Flex Queries and Flex Systems, separating them from the original Flex Script System to give the runtime a cleaner and more modular structure.
+This makes it easier to define and manage systems without mixing in script logic, and it sets a stronger foundation for future tools and extensions.

+This update was mostly about rounding off the API — polishing what was there, validating how it all fits together, and making sure the module feels cohesive and ready for production use.
+It’s now in a place where I can confidently start building the editor toolset on top of it.

+Once that’s done, I’ll move on to rebuilding my earlier Procedural City Generator demo using the new system.
+The idea is to push it further and show how these new features can drive larger, more complex simulations while keeping everything flexible and performant.

 <h1>Source Code</h1>
 <a href="https://github.com/callmefloof/godot-turbo">Project Link</a>